janko/image_processing/doc/minimagick.md

 # convert -define jpeg:size=300x300 input.jpg -regard-warnings -auto-orient output.jpg
 ```

-All other options given will be interpreted as direct options to be applied
+All other options given will be interpreted as ImageMagick operations to be
+applied before the image is loaded.
+Operation values can be either a single
+argument, an array of arguments, `true`/`nil` indicating no arguments, or
+`false` indicating the operator should be a "+" operator.
+See [Reading JPEG
-before the image is loaded (see [Reading JPEG Control Options] for some
+Control Options] for some examples.
-examples).

 ```rb
 ImageProcessing::MiniMagick